Alaska Job Pay and Benefits

 Pay, Tips, and Bonuses

-Pay varies from about $9.75/hour ($1,600/month) to over $3,200/month, depending on the job and your experience levels.
+Pay varies from about $10.34/hour (Alaska minimum wage as of Jan.
+1, 2021) to over $25/hour, depending on the job and your experience levels.
 Guides, drivers, and serves also have the opportunity for tips, ranging from 2-5% for guides to 20% for waiters.
 Many employers offer a bonus for good job performance.

 Room and Board